Stop Buying and Start Making Your Own Shaving Cream

 This will allow you to throw away those cheap aerosol shaving creams, with their harsh chemicals, and instead create a far superior product for basically the same price.

-Below you’ll find several different sets of instructions on how to make your own shaving cream, so why not experiment with multiple options to find which one works best for you.
+Below you’ll find several different sets of instructions on how to make your own shaving cream, so why not experiment with multiple options on how to make shaving cream, to find which one works best for you.

 All of the homemade shaving cream and soap recipes we’ve included are virtually guaranteed to better nourish and lubricate your face, giving you a closer, better shaving and hopefully eliminating embarrassing and painful razor burn.

-These shaving cream recipes are perfect for guys with more sensitive skin, or for anyone who’s looking for a more natural alternative to the cheap shaving creams, but isn’t willing to spend an arm and a leg to get it.
+These shaving cream recipes are perfect for guys with more sensitive skin, or for anyone who’s looking for more sustainable shaving cream to the cheap shaving creams, but isn’t willing to spend an arm and a leg to get it.

-Still, before we get to the homemade shaving cream recipes, there’s one thing you need to be aware of.
+Still, before we get to how to make shaving cream, there’s one thing you need to be aware of.

 Most Popular Products